ORNL/kelvin/Kelvin/README.md

 Prerequisites
 ==

-Furnace requires ORNL's Fire utility library which you can download as source from https://github.com/jayjaybillings/fire.
-Furnace also requires the Modified Finite Element Method (MFEM) library, which you can download and build from http://mfem.org.
+Kelvin requires ORNL's Fire utility library which you can download as source from https://github.com/jayjaybillings/fire.
+Kelvin also requires the Modified Finite Element Method (MFEM) library, which you can download and build from http://mfem.org.

 Fire
 ===